 Launched in 2004, Sapphire Princess, and her sister ship Diamond Princess are the only two ships in the fleet that were built in Japan.
 Recent renovations have added many of the cruise line’s most popular signature elements, including Movies Under the Stars and The Sanctuary, a tranquil adults-only haven.

-Launched in the same year, these sister-ships include all the features traditionally enjoyed on Princess's Grand-class vessels, but with a twist.
-They're larger than their Grand-class fleet mates, yet carry fewer passengers relative to their size.
+Launched in the same year, these sister ships include all the features traditionally enjoyed on Princess's Grand-class vessels, but with a twist.
+They're larger than their Grand-class fleetmates, yet carry fewer passengers relative to their size.
 As a result, they have sleeker profiles, a higher ratio of space per person and feel much roomier.

-Inside, the arrangement of public rooms is a bit different, with the signature Wheelhouse Bar moved forward of its position on Grand-class ships and, in its place, an expanded Internet Café, where beverages and snacks are actually served.
+Inside, the arrangement of public rooms is a bit different, with the signature Wheelhouse Bar moved forward of its position on Grand-class ships and, in its place, an expanded Internet Café, where beverages and snacks are served.
 An Asian-theme full-service spa offers a relaxing thermal suite, for a fee.
-All the elements of a Princess ship are here, particularly the small-ship atmosphere and sparkling, yet understated, interior decoration.
+All the elements of a Princess ship are here, particularly the small-ship atmosphere and sparkling, yet understated, interior decor.